| Voltage Levels Description:

 military operating temperature range.
 Some 74xx device families may also

-work at the Industrial temperature range [but you have to check, there is
+work at the Industrial temperature range [but you have to check the data sheet, there is

 no hard and fast rule].
 So a 74xx244 works at a commercial operating